Quarry Lane Open Scrimmage 1

 - I feel like DA is the only section that is truth > tech for me.
 The evidence is the most essential part.
 The more recent cards plus good warrants always change the uniqueness and control the link.

 - As a 2A, I hate random cheating cp, especially when there are more than 6 offs.
-However, it could be a winnable strategy.
+However, go for it when you need to win.
+(Truth: I also run these cps myself as I 2N, but I still hate them when I need to answer them)

-- Perm: only accept "perm to do both," "perm to do cp," and "perm to do the plan and part of the cp."
-You can read other forms of perms, but I don't think that's a winning strategy.
+- Perm: prefer"perm to do both," "perm to do cp," and "perm to do the plan and part of the cp."
+You can read other forms of perms, but I don't think that's a winning strategy. (edit: if the plan is a process or devolution cp, i may buy intrinsic perm if u go well on theory)

 - Perm is generally just served for checking uncompetitive alternatives.
 However, if you drop the perm and your opponent extends it, I will still vote off you. (this is just for the case when the link is not strong)

-- For KAff only: I have debated k aff throughout my junior year, so I think I am some sort familiar with it.
-I think k aff is pretty interesting, even though most of the time it will end up collapsing on topicality.
-As a 2A, 90% of the time I am answering the framework, so I will still vote on it if you run it well.
+I have debated k aff throughout my junior year, so I think I am somewhat familiar with it.
+I think k aff is pretty interesting, even though most of the time it will end up collapsing on t-usfg.
+Statiscally, 90% of the time, I am answering the framework, so I will still vote on it if you run it well.
 On neg, I usually run k against k aff, but you are free to run anything else.

 - I have no experience with LD debate or topic so I may judge more policy bias.
-(Cross-apply my policy standards) This means that I will still try my best to understand your argument, but if you are running any LD-only theory, pls pls pls explain it to me clearly.
+(Cross-apply my policy standards) This means that I will still try my best to understand your argument, but better no trick and philosophy.

 Add me to the email chain: firstname.lastname@example.org

-Experience: I debated one year of public forum in eighth grade, policy in ninth grade, and this year is my second year in policy.
+Experience: I debated one year of public forum in 8th grade, policy 9th-current.
+I go to Quarry Lane.